 This is the exact reason why someone who only leg presses will struggle with heavy squats.
 Whereas, squatting heavy has a significant transfer to leg press strength.
 This is a demonstration of skill transfer, and yes, squatting is a skill!

-There’s a lot to say about squat depth and variation between individual biomechanics, particularly with respect to limb lengths.
+There’s a lot to say about squat depth and variation between individual biomechanics, particularly concerning limb lengths.
 I’m not going to go into this here.

-deep squat should be the point where the body naturally stops descending while maintaining the correct posture (straight back, knees out, bar in line with mid foot, hamstrings laid on calves).
+Personally, I’ve always believed that the squat simply needs to get below parallel and that a deep squat should be the point where the body naturally stops descending while maintaining the correct posture (straight back, knees out, the bar in line with the midfoot, hamstrings laid on calves).

 Begin by visualising the lift, walk through it step-by-step in your head.
 Approach the bar and get your hands in the correct placement.
 Duck your head under and ensure you are centred.
 Keep your upper body tight and unrack the barbell.
 Take a few steps backward.
 I find that I usually take 3 small steps and end up at the same distance from the rack every time.